-Next up, promotional items for the upcoming film, “I am Known as An Artist” a story about Wharton Esherick.
-As he was a premiere wood craftsman, I thought tree stump coasters and toothpicks were the perfect tie-ins.
+Next up, promotional items for the film, “I am Known as An Artist” a story about Wharton Esherick.
+As he was a premiere wood craftsman, I thought tree stump coasters and toothpicks were perfect tie-ins.

 Former Olympian medalist, Kate Schmidt, asked me to brand her current business venture, Home Bodies.